 When it becomes more expensive to acquire customers and easier for them to leave, something inevitable happens -- businesses start paying a whole lot more attention to keeping existing customers very, very happy.

-In a soon-to-be-released study our research team conducted, we found that growing companies are 21% more likely than their stagnant counterparts to say that making the company’s customers successful is “very important.”
+In our research, we found that growing companies are 21% more likely than their stagnant counterparts to say that making the company's customers successful is "very important."

 And it's not just because growing companies are so flush with cash they can afford to spend it however they please.
 In fact, growing companies are 33% more likely to report that running their business in a cost-efficient way is also very important.